Kazanana/workouts_analysis/planning.md

 # Upload my old notes to the app
 In the app there's an option to restore data from backup.
 Backup is in sqlite3 format.
 In order to automatically upload my data to app I need to create a database file from my old notes.
 First I need to fill in couple of workouts to see how the database with my inputs look like.
 Then I need to write python script that will convert my old notes into database.

+Not convert them into database but make inserts into backup file.

 ## tasks
 1. Get all rows from the DB that constitute one workout
+2. Based on 1. convert 1 workout from old notes into a series of inserts
+3.

 ## DB analysis
 training_log table has all exersizes.
 Columns: